Elizabethtown (film)

-Elizabethtown is a 2005 American romantic tragicomedy film written and directed by Cameron Crowe and distributed by Paramount Pictures.
+Elizabethtown is a 2005 American romantic tragicomedy film written and directed by Cameron Crowe.
 Its story follows a young shoe designer, Drew Baylor, who is fired from his job after costing his company an industry record of nearly one billion dollars.
 On the verge of suicide, Drew receives a call from his sister telling him that their father has died while visiting their former hometown of Elizabethtown, Kentucky.
 Deciding to postpone his suicide and bring their father's body back to Oregon, he then becomes involved in an unexpected romance with Claire Colburn, whom he meets near the start of his journey.
 Elizabethtown stars Orlando Bloom, Kirsten Dunst, Alec Baldwin, Susan Sarandon and Judy Greer.

 The film was produced by Cruise/Wagner Productions and Vinyl Films.
-It premiered September 4, 2005, at the 2005 Venice Film Festival and was released worldwide on October 14, 2005.
-It grossed $52 million worldwide against a budget of $45 million, and received mixed reviews from critics.
+It premiered September 4, 2005, at the 2005 Venice Film Festival and was released worldwide on October 14, 2005, by Paramount Pictures.
+It grossed $52.2 million worldwide against a budget of $45 million, and received mixed reviews from critics.

 Plot

 Drew Baylor is a shoe designer for Mercury, a global sportswear company.
 When his latest shoe, meant to be his great life accomplishment, is found to have a flaw, it costs the company $972 million, and Drew is shamed by his boss, Phil, before he is asked to speak to the press—his future unknown and likely finished at Mercury.

-Disappointed in his failure, and the subsequent breakup with his fair-weather office girlfriend, Ellen, Drew stacks his expensive clothes and other valuables on the street for scavengers to take, then prepares to commit suicide.
+Disappointed in his failure, and the subsequent breakup with his fair-weather office girlfriend, Ellen, Drew stacks his expensive clothes and other valuables on the street for scavengers to take, then prepares to end his life.
 He stops at the last moment to answer a persistent phone caller, who turns out to be his sister, Heather, telling him that his father, Mitch, has died while visiting family in Elizabethtown, Kentucky.
 When his mother, Hollie, refuses to go because of a long-time dispute between her and the Kentucky Baylors, who are bitter about Hollie and Mitch moving to the West Coast, Drew volunteers to retrieve his father's remains and plans to go through with the suicide upon his return.

 On the flight to Kentucky, Drew meets flight attendant Claire, who is managing the almost completely empty 747.
 To make her shift easier, she strikes up a conversation with Drew and invites him to move up to first-class seating.
 Depressed about his work failure, he tries to ignore the bubbly, quirky Claire who has nothing to do on the flight except talk to him incessantly about Kentucky and alludes to her boyfriend, "Ben", who is a workaholic.
 At the end of the trip, Claire gives him a paper with directions, helpful tips, and her phone number to help him get to his destination before they part.
 Drew dismisses Claire, who seems to be trying to get the last of his attentions as he seeks the airport exit.